-Every day our NHS people and broader health and care staff do amazing things in difficult circumstances.
-Our best leaders promote the health and wellbeing of those around them and inspire all of us to do the best we can for our patients, service users, residents and staff.
+Every day our NHS people do amazing things in difficult circumstances.
+Our best leaders promote the health and wellbeing of those around them and inspire all of us to do the best we can for our patients and service users.
 We should all experience and demonstrate consistently healthy leadership behaviours.

-As the NHS, social care and caring communities face the repeated challenges of the COVID-19 pandemic and its fallout, all of us must maintain and extend the respectful and inclusive leadership cultures that have helped achieve so much in our response to the pandemic so far.
+As the NHS faces the repeated challenges of the COVID-19 pandemic and its fallout, all of us must maintain and extend the respectful and inclusive leadership cultures that have helped achieve so much in our response to the pandemic so far.

-Complementing our NHS People Promise, Our Leadership Way formalises the approach our leaders should take to develop this even further.
-It requires every leader, at whatever level, to recognise, reflect and bring to life every day, six core principles.
-It is also a helpful tool to help create joint leadership commitments across wider caring organisations, such as social care and charitable organisations.
+Complementing our NHS People Promise, Our Leadership Way formalises the approach our NHS leaders should take to develop this even further.
+It requires every leader, at whatever level across the NHS, to recognise, reflect and bring to life every day, six core principles.